Skip to content

 Installation on Ubuntu/Windows

 PROCESS is developed using Ubuntu 22 and tested using Ubuntu 20.
 We cannot guarantee any other operating system will be able to compile PROCESS or reproduce results.
-We do unofficially support MacOS however PROCESS is not currently tested on this OS by the CI system.
+PROCESS is known to build on some versions of MacOS, however, PROCESS is not supported or tested on MacOS.

 Windows User